eScienceLab/eScienceLab.github.io/publications/posters.md

 exclude_from_nav: true
 ---

-This is a infrequently updated list of posters made by the [eScience lab team](../people/).
+This is a infrequently updated (and incomplete) list of posters made by the [eScience lab team](../people/).

 ## 2023